30. pyxc: Generic Traits

 What This Is Not

 Type parameters exist only on trait signatures.
-There are no generic functions, no generic structs, and no generic classes in this chapter.
+There are no generic functions, no generic structs, and no generic classes.
 T cannot appear in a field declaration, a variable type, or a function return type outside a trait body.
-The feature is deliberately narrow: it solves the specific problem of writing a single trait that applies to multiple element types, without adding a general generics system.
+The feature is deliberately narrow: it solves the specific problem of writing a single trait that applies to multiple element types without adding a general generics system.

 Things Worth Knowing

-A class can implement the same generic trait with different type arguments. class Calc(Addable[int], Addable[float64]): declares both instantiations.
-Each is verified separately against the corresponding concrete method.
+A class can implement the same generic trait with different type arguments. class Calc(Addable[int], Addable[float64]): is valid.
+Each instantiation is verified separately.

-The TypeVar value type does not appear in the IR.
+TypeVar does not appear in the IR.
 Conformance resolves all TypeVar occurrences to concrete types at compile time.
-The generated methods use i64, double, or whatever concrete LLVM type corresponds to the argument.
-Nothing generic survives into the IR.
+The generated methods use i64, double, or whatever LLVM type corresponds to the argument.

 Build and Run